 - 1/2 tsp vanilla extract

-- additional add-ins (optional) chopped nuts, fruits, or chocolate chips
+- 3/4 cup additional add-ins (optional) chopped nuts, dried fruits, or chocolate chips

 - Preheat the oven to 350ºF and prepare your loaf pan by lightly greasing all sides.

-- In a separate bowl, sift together the flour, baking soda, salt, and cinnamon.
+- In a separate bowl, sift together the flour, baking soda, and salt.

-- Pour into greased loaf pan and bake for 55-60 minutes.
+- Pour into the prepared loaf pan and bake for 55-60 minutes, or until a toothpick comes out clean.
 Let bread cool in the pan for 10 minutes, then transfer onto a wire rack to cool before slicing.
 Enjoy!